 To get started, go to the LinkedIn Jobs page.
 By default, this page will show you jobs for which LinkedIn thinks you might be qualified based on your listed experience, skills, and interests.
 The recommendations aren’t always perfect, but they’re a place to get started and can help build your awareness of the companies out there.

 From this screen, you can filter your post based on additional criteria such as “Date Posted”, “Experience Level”, and “Company”.
 You can also sort based on specific LinkedIn features such as “Under 10 Applicants”, “In Your Network”, and “Easy Apply”.
-For students, the “Experience Level” option can be helpful, as you can use it to show you only internships.
+The “Experience Level” option can be especially helpful for students, as you can use it to show only internships.

 2. Reach Out to Key Employees